 - Use a fast lens, with the aperture wide open.

 - Focus correctly.
-Having sharp, un-blurred areas in a photograph helps to make the un-focussed areas all the more beautiful.
+Having sharp, un-blurred areas in a photograph helps to make the unfocussed areas all the more beautiful.
+These days it is easier to get perfect focus on the eye of the subject with eye-focus mode on mirrorless cameras.

 - Use prime lenses.
 While zooms also can produce fine bokeh, prime lenses have the habit of producing bokeh with an ethereal quality.
 If you have a choice, definitely choose a prime lens.

-- Bokeh shows up best when there are some light areas (or points of light) on a relatively dark background.
+- Include point sources of light in your background.
+Bokeh shows up best when there are some light areas (or points of light) on a relatively dark background.
 In the case of points of light, they appear as circles of confusion, in other cases, it appears as a pleasing variation of light and shade, the tonality of this area affects the quality of the bokeh.

-- Keep interesting shapes in your frame even though they’re out of focus.
+- Use Interesting shapes.
+Keep interesting shapes in your frame even though they’re out of focus.
 Often, these are called ‘out of focus elements’.
 They lend context and atmosphere to a photograph.